 “I cast another spell.
 This time it was lightning.
 Like full-power lightning.”

-By now, Cuddles had come in and turned the corner to where Dingo had dragged the charred corpse in the kitchenette – or rather, the area with the sink, mini-fridge, toaster oven, and hotplate.
+By now, Cuddles had come in and turned the corner to the kitchenette – or rather, the area with the sink, mini-fridge, toaster oven, and hotplate – where Dingo had dragged the charred corpse

 “So do you believe me about the spells now?”
 Dingo said.